There are now 2 possible online modes for units:

 Click on an offering mode for more details.

 This unit transfers qualitative and quantitative research skills that are essential core competencies for all archaeologists.
 Topics include: radiometric dating techniques, sampling strategies, geoarchaeological methods, statistics and quantitative research methods, qualitative methods and archival analysis, archaeozoological, botanical and lithic analyses, interview techniques, principles of data management, and lab safety.
 Experts in the field explain and demonstrate the latest archaeological research methods and participants gain competency in these methods.

 Availability Location Mode Semester 1 UWA (Perth) Face to face

 - Honours core unit in Archaeology [Bachelor of Arts (Honours)]

-- Typically this unit is assessed in the following ways: (1) grant application and (2) participation.
+Indicative assessments in this unit are as follows: (1) essay and (2) lab assignments.
 Further information is available in the unit outline.